mdn/content/files/en-us/web/api/streams_api/using_readable_byte_streams/index.md

 #### Result

-The logging from the underlying bye pull source (left) and consumer (right) are shown below.
+The logging from the underlying byte pull source (left) and consumer (right) are shown below.

-Note that the chunks are now 200-byte wide, as specified in the underlying byte source.
+Note that the chunks are now _at most_ 20-byte wide, as this is the size of the auto allocated buffer specified in the underlying byte source (`autoAllocateChunkSize`).
 These are made as zero-copy transfers.

 {{EmbedLiveSample("Underlying pull source with default reader","100%","500px")}}